andrewcampagnagit/terraform-openshift-43/README.md

-# terraform-openshift-43
-Install OpenShift 4.3.8 with Terraform
+# Install OpenShift 4.3.8 on Microsoft Azure using Terraform